 What is flystrike?

 Sheep, especially Merinos, have woolly wrinkles and folds in their skin, particularly around the tail and breech area (back and top of hind legs under tail), which can become moist with urine and contaminated with feces.
 Blowflies are attracted to this moist area where they lay eggs.
 Eggs generally hatch into larvae (maggots) within 12-24 hours and feed off the flesh of the sheep for up to 3 days— this is called flystrike, which, if left untreated, is fatal.

 Mulesing is a painful procedure that involves cutting crescent-shaped flaps of skin from around a lamb’s breech and tail using sharp shears designed specifically for this purpose.
 The resulting wound, when healed, creates an area of bare, stretched scar tissue.
 Because the scarred skin has no folds or wrinkles to hold moisture and feces, it is less likely to attract blowflies.
 This makes mulesed sheep less susceptible to flystrike in the breech area.

-Mulesing is usually carried out during lamb ‘marking’ when the lamb is between 6 to 10 weeks of age.
-Lamb marking may not only include mulesing but a series of other painful procedures that are all carried out at the same time: tail docking, castration (removing testicles in ram lambs), ear notching or ear tagging, and vaccinating.
-In 2016-17, an estimated 13.5 million Merino lambs were marked with the majority of these lambs being mulesed.
+Mulesing is usually carried out during lamb ‘marking’ when the lamb is between 2 to 10 weeks of age.
+Lamb marking may not only include mulesing but a series of other painful procedures that are all carried out at the same time: tail docking, castration (removing testicles in ram lambs), ear tagging, and vaccinating.
+In 2018-19, around 11 million Merino lambs were marked with the majority of these lambs being mulesed.